Skip to main content

 Advice for travelling on public transport

-- If you are able, carry water with you when you travel – this is most useful in warm weather but can also be helpful at other times in case of any delays on your route.
+• If you are able, carry water with you when you travel – this is most useful in warm weather but can also be helpful at other times in case of any delays on your route.
 Ask staff if there is a free water refill point at the station.
+Remember to carry any essential medication you might need during your journey.